 Kiyoshi Kurosawa’s acclaimed movie is a powerful story which follows a family’s struggle in the suburbs after the father is fired from his job at a prominent company.
 As the patriarch opts to keep his dismissal secret from his family, the struggle to maintain a facade of normalcy inevitably gives way to emotional turmoil and heartbreak.
 Tokyo Sonata offers a poignant look into the many problems the city has faced following the burst of the ’80s economic bubble and, while sombre, is an essential watch.

-This unique anthology combines some of the world’s best film-making talent (including Korean auteur Boon Jong-Ho and arthouse darling Michel Gondry) with short stories that offer insight into how it feels to live in and visit Tokyo during the present day.
+This unique anthology combines some of the best film-making talent in the world (including Korean auteur Boon Jong-Ho and arthouse darling Michel Gondry) with short stories that offer insight into how it feels to live in and visit Tokyo during the present day.
 Surreal and entertaining, the film’s offbeat approach belies a surprisingly accurate look at city life.

 Set in central Tokyo, Like Someone in Love is the latest offering from celebrated Iranian director Abbas Kiarostami, telling the story of a sociology student who moonlights as a sex worker.
 When a seemingly routine visit to an elderly client has unforeseen consequences, her world is turned upside down.
 With a serene, meditative tone that washes over the viewer, it evokes feelings both familiar and mysterious, much like Tokyo itself.
 A compelling, unforgettable film.

 Most of Makoto Shinkai’s exquisite 2013 feature is set in Shinjuku Gyoen, a haven of tranquillity in one of the busiest areas of the city.
 A teenager skips school one morning only to have a chance encounter with an older woman, a meeting that will change both their lives forever.
-Set during Tokyo’s rainy season, the film’s gorgeous animation and nuanced storytelling lend themselves perfectly to a story which balances romance, drama and simmering sexual tension.
+Set during the rainy season in Tokyo, the film’s gorgeous animation and nuanced storytelling lend themselves perfectly to a story which balances romance, drama and simmering sexual tension.
 This is a film to fall in love to and with.

 Sophia Coppola’s acclaimed 2003 romantic film brilliantly reconciles all that is great about Tokyo life, with the disconnect that so many people feel when lost in a new place.
 A young woman, newly married, strikes up a friendship with an American actor in the city where they both find themselves adrift and unsure of themselves.
 With splendid performances from Bill Murray and Scarlett Johansson, you will be dying for the chance to go for a drink in the Hyatt Regency Hotel by the end.